-For data in transit, the TOE implements TLS/HTTPS as a client to communicate with an instance of Nessus Manager in the operational environment.
-The TOE's TLS client does not support mutual authentication.
+For data in transit, the TOE implements TLS/HTTPS as a server.
+The TOE implements a TLS server for its administrative interface and to communicate with other Tenable products in its operational environment.
+The TOE supports mutual authentication as a TLS server for all uses.

-The TOE implements all cryptography used for this function using its own implementations of OpenSSL with NIST-approved algorithms.
+The TOE implements all cryptography used for these functions using its own implementations of OpenSSL with NIST-approved algorithms.
 The TOE's DRBG is seeded using entropy from the underlying OS platform.